 These keto-friendly Southern Style Green Beans are SO packed with incredible flavor, you’ll be eating them before the meal is served!
 And, with 5 net carbs per generous 1/2 cup serving, they can be the star of your plate.
+Hungry?
+Read on and I, Chef Jenn, will show you all my tips and tricks to make these amazing keto green beans perfect every time!

 This is also an easy dish, making a pretty big batch in your slow cooker.